Newcastle upon Tyne

+Newcastle upon Tyne, or simply Newcastle (/njuːˈkæsəl/ new-KASS-əl, RP: /ˈnjuːkɑːsəl/ NEW-kah-səl), is a cathedral city and metropolitan borough in Tyne and Wear, England.
+It is England's northernmost city and metropolitan borough, located on the River Tyne's northern bank opposite Gateshead to the south.
+It is the most populous settlement in the Tyneside conurbation and North East England.

-Newcastle was historically part of the county of Northumberland until 1400, when it became a county in its own right separate from Northumberland.
-Newcastle and the North Tyneside area of Northumberland, along with some of County Durham south of the city, created the county of Tyne and Wear in 1974.
-Newcastle is locally governed by Newcastle City Council, part of the North of Tyne Combined Authority.
+Newcastle developed around a Roman settlement called Pons Aelius.
+The settlement became known as Monkchester before taking on the name of a castle built in 1080 by William the Conqueror's eldest son, Robert Curthose.
+It was one of the world's largest ship building and repair centres during the Industrial Revolution.
+Newcastle was historically part of the county of Northumberland, but governed as a county corporate after 1400.
+In 1974, Newcastle became part of the newly created metropolitan county of Tyne and Wear.
+The local authority is Newcastle City Council, which is a constituent member of the North East Combined Authority.

 History

-Roman
+Roman era

-The first recorded settlement in what is now Newcastle was Pons Aelius ("Hadrian's bridge"), a Roman fort and bridge across the River Tyne.
-It was given the family name of the Roman Emperor Hadrian, who founded it in the 2nd century AD.
+The first recorded settlement in what is now Newcastle was Pons Aelius ("Aelian bridge"), a Roman fort and bridge across the River Tyne.
+It was given the family name of the Roman emperor Hadrian, who founded it in the 2nd century AD.
 This rare honour suggests Hadrian may have visited the site and instituted the bridge on his tour of Britain.
 The population of Pons Aelius then is estimated at 2,000.
 Fragments of Hadrian's Wall are visible in parts of Newcastle, particularly along the West Road.
-The course of the "Roman Wall" can be traced eastwards to the Segedunum Roman fort in Wallsend—the "wall's end"—and to the supply fort Arbeia in South Shields.
+The course of the "Roman Wall" can be traced eastwards to Segedunum, a Roman fort in Wallsend – the "wall's end" – and to the separate supply fort of Arbeia in South Shields, across the river from Hadrian's Wall.

-The extent of Hadrian's Wall was 73 mi, spanning the width of Britain; the Wall incorporated the Vallum, a large rearward ditch with parallel mounds, and was built primarily for defence and to prevent the incursion of Pictish tribes from the north, not as a fighting line for a major invasion.
+The extent of Hadrian's Wall was 73 mi, spanning the width of Britain; the Wall incorporated the Vallum, a large rearward ditch with parallel mounds, and was built primarily for defence and to prevent the incursion of Pictish tribes from the north, and probably not as a fighting line for a major invasion.
+However, it seems that the Vallum stopped just west of Newcastle, where its role as a secondary line of defence was performed by the River Tyne.